luminovang/documentation/commands/novakit.md

 php novakit generate:sitemap
 ```

-> To configure sitemap domain and ignore list it can be done here `/app/Controllers/Config/Sitemap.php`.
+> To configure the sitemap domain and ignore list, it can be done here `/app/Controllers/Config/Sitemap.php`.

 ***